OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

-# Selection Demo of US Navy Billets
+# Selection Demo of US Navy Detailing Marketplace Pilot Program
 Date: `r Sys.Date()`

 This report demonstrates one approach to optimally match officers and ER billets.
 The project is under the initial direction of [Richard C. Childers](mailto:richard.childers@navy.mil), CDR NPC, PERS-4415, with advisement from [Alvin Roth](http://web.stanford.edu/~alroth/).